acresources/serverslist/README.md

 # AC Servers
 * This is central repository for AC emulated servers, managed by the community.
-* To add or update your server, please submit a pull request.
+* To add, update, or remove your server, please see the [Wiki](https://github.com/acresources/serverslist/wiki).
 * This list is open to the community and can be considered "Wild Wild West"
 * It's not the function of this list to provide "official" or "preferred" status